MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 #### For Data Box

 - Data Box is only available for Enterprise Agreement (EA), Cloud solution provider (CSP), or Pay-as-you-go subscription offers.
-If your subscription does not fall in any of the above types, contact Microsoft Support to upgrade your subscription, or see [Azure subscription pricing](https://azure.microsoft.com/pricing/).
+If your subscription doesn't fall in any of the above types, contact Microsoft Support to upgrade your subscription, or see [Azure subscription pricing](https://azure.microsoft.com/pricing/).
-- There is a fee to use Data Box.
+- There's a fee to use Data Box.
 Make sure to review the [Data Box pricing](https://azure.microsoft.com/pricing/details/databox/).

 #### For SharePoint